 Multiple Myeloma is a cancer that starts in the bone marrow.
 Just like any type of cancer, it’s important to catch it early on to give you the best chance of long-term remissions and overall survival.
-Here are some key signs and symptoms of myeloma:
+Here are some key warning signs and symptoms of myeloma:

 - Exhaustion: unusual level of fatigue that fails to go away, even accompanied with a healthy diet and adequate rest.